No matter where you go camping in Scandinavia, the facilities and campsites are first-class in this camping-friendly region.

 If there was a favorite "camping country" in Scandinavia, it would be Denmark.
 Here, camping is second nature.
 Camping in Denmark has many advantages: facilities are of high standard and there are a variety of Danish camping locations along the coast, in forest areas, and even close to cities.
 Many have activities for kids.
 Camping outside of camping sites is NOT allowed in Denmark.

 A Camping Key Europe is needed to get a campsite.
 Camping in Denmark is more expensive during the high season and is cheaper in spring and autumn, naturally.
 Pets are allowed at most Danish campsites but may cost extra at campgrounds in Denmark.

 03 of 03

 In Norway, you can camp anywhere outside of towns (except on farmland) for 48 hours max, without open fires in summer.
 If you're heading for one of the campgrounds in Norway, get the Camping Key Europe mentioned above.
-Pet-owning campers note: because of rabies, it's not allowed to bring animals into Norway.
+Because of rabies, it's not allowed to bring animals into Norway.